HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages LifeStance Health Group (LFST) Investors to Contact Firm's Attorneys Now, Firm Investigating Possible Securities Law Violations

 SAN FRANCISCO, Aug.
-13, 2021 /PRNewswire/ -- Hagens Berman urges LifeStance Health Group, Inc. (NASDAQ: LFST) investors with significant losses to submit your losses now.
+19, 2021 (GLOBE NEWSWIRE) -- Hagens Berman urges LifeStance Health Group, Inc. ( LFST) investors with significant losses to submit your losses now.
 The firm is investigating possible securities law violations and certain investors may have valuable claims.

 Specifically, LifeStance has promoted itself as being dedicated to improving the lives of patients by reimagining mental health through a disruptive, tech-enabled in-person and virtual care delivery model built to expand access and affordability, improve outcomes and lower overall health care costs.
 According to the company, a key to this strategy is growth and productivity of its employed licensed medical clinicians.